Sumatra Rainforest Institute

 Sumatra Rainforest Institute (SRI) is a Indonesian grass-roots organisation which focuses on the conservation of the Sumatran rainforest.

-Sumatra Rainforest Institute (SRI) is a grass-roots NGO that focuses on wildlife & rainforest conservation.
-One of SRI's programs is the Community Agroforestry Development Unit.
+One of Sumatra Rainforest Institute's programs is the Community Agroforestry Development Unit.
 This unit focuses on community development through agroforestry initiatives involving farmers who live around Batang Gadis National Park.
 It's projects provide the farmers with eco-friendly agriculture extension programs, conservation education and sustainable economic development solutions in North Sumatra.

-In conjunction with typical agroforestry outcomes, the Community Development Unit also aims to:
+In conjunction with typical agroforestry outcomes, the Community Development Unit from Sumatra Rainforest Institute also aims to

 - Improve rainforest conservation awareness among local communities